-Thanks to his personal love of Prague, and the fact he premièred many of his most famous operas here, Wolfgang Amadeus Mozart is national Czech obsession… so you can’t leave the capital without hearing his music.
-You’ll find regular performances of his operas at the Estates Theatre (where Don Giovanni was first shown in 1787), summer recitals of his classical music at St. Nicholas Church in Malá Strana, and the occasional strings-attached operatic puppet performance at the National Marionette Theatre.
+Thanks to his personal love of Prague, and the fact he premièred many of his most famous operas here, Wolfgang Amadeus Mozart is a national Czech obsession… so you can’t leave the capital without hearing his music.
+You’ll find regular performances of his operas at the Estates Theatre (where Don Giovanni was first shown in 1787), summer recitals of his classical music at St. Nicholas Church in Malá Strana occasional strings attached to operatic puppet performance at the National Marionette Theatre.
 Tickets vary from 250czk to 1,000czk, depending on where you choose to go.

 Raising the Bar

-Prague is synonymous with good beer, but it isn’t the city’s own Staropramen that’s king of the lagers, nor the internationally popular Budweiser (Budvar): it’s Plzeňský Prazdroj (Pilsner Urquell).
-“Prazdroj” literally translates as “source,” and you can discover that source at the expansive brewery complex (and adjacent themed museum) in Plzeň, about 55 miles south-west of Prague.
-The world-renowned ‘Pilsner’ pale lager, which is now the world’s most popular beer, was invented here in 1842… and with one taste you’ll understand why the old Czech proverb exclaims “Where beer is brewed, life is good.”
+Prague is synonymous with good beer, but it isn’t the city’s own Staropramen that’s the king of the lagers, nor the internationally popular Budweiser (Budvar): it’s Plzeňský Prazdroj (Pilsner Urquell).
+“Prazdroj” literally translates as “source,” and you can discover that source at the expansive brewery complex (and adjacent themed museum) in Plzeň, about 55 miles southwest of Prague.
+The world-renowned ‘Pilsner’ pale lager, which is now the world’s most popular beer, was invented here in 1842… and with one taste, you’ll understand why the old Czech proverb exclaims, “Where the beer is brewed, life is good.”

 A Touch of Glass